JaapMoolenaar/sentry-assembla/README.md

 This plugin is developed using the Senty on premise *v8.22* docker image

 In this version, a link to the Assembla ticket is harder to create.
-This is because assembla requires a ticket number in the url, whilst sentry stores it's ID.
-Getting the ticket number afterwards is hard, because an API client can't be contructed.
+This is because Assembla requires a ticket number in the url, whilst sentry stores it's ID.
+Getting the ticket number afterwards is hard, because an API client can't be constructed easily (Or I can't, which is not unthinkable :sweat_smile:).

 A new version for Sentry is however on the horizon, this version allows storage of more data per issue, thus allowing me to store the ticket number and